-3.3.1 The Constitution sets out how the council operates, how decisions are made and the policies which are followed to ensure that these are efficient, transparent and accountable to local people.
-The Constitution comprises six parts which set out the basic rules for governing the council's business, as well as detailed procedures and codes of practice.
-3.3.2 The Constitution is regularly reviewed and was last updated in January 2018.
+- 3.3.1 The Constitution sets out how the Council operates, how decisions are made and the policies which are followed to ensure that these are efficient, transparent and accountable to local people.
+The Constitution comprises six parts which set out the basic rules for governing the Council's business, as well as detailed procedures and codes of practice. - 3.3.2 The Constitution is regularly reviewed and was last updated in February 2020.
 The Constitution sets out the responsibilities of both members and officers.
-In particular the council has identified the following six statutory posts:
+In particular, the Council has identified the following six statutory posts:

-Legislation Statutory Post Officer S4 Local Government and Housing Act 1989 Head of Paid Service Chief Executive Section 151 Local Government Act 1972 Section 151 Chief Finance Officer S5 Local Government and Housing Act 1989 Monitoring Officer Director of Legal And HR S18 Children Act 2004 Director of Children's Services Strategic Director Children and Young People S6 Local Authority Social Services Act 1972 Director of Adult Social Services Strategic Director Community and Wellbeing Health and Director of Public Health Social Care Act 2012 Health and Director of Public Health Social Care Director of Public Health
+Legislation Statutory Post Officer S4 Local Government and Housing Act 1989 Head of Paid Service Chief Executive Section 151 Local Government Act 1972 Section 151 Director of Finance S5 Local Government and Housing Act 1989 Monitoring Officer Director of Legal, HR , Audit & Investigations S18 Children Act 2004 Director of Children's Services Strategic Director Children and Young People S6 Local Authority Social Services Act 1972 Director of Adult Social Services Strategic Director Community and Wellbeing Health and Director of Public Health Social Care Act 2012 Health and Director of Public Health Social Care Director of Public Health

 - 3.3.3 A Scheme of Delegation sets out the powers delegated to officers as part of the Constitution.
 The Financial Regulations are also part of the Constitution, together with the Code of Corporate Governance and the Contract Standing Orders.
-The Constitution is reviewed regularly, with changes (other than minor changes which can be approved by the Director of Legal and HR Services) approved by the full Council and published on the external website. - 3.3.4 The Member Code of Conduct is set out in the Constitution, together with other codes.
-These have been reviewed and the updated codes of Conduct have been agreed or considered by the Standards Committee and/or the Audit.
-Advisory Committee.
-The council has a Standards Committee to deal with member conduct issues and this Committee is politically balanced and consists of five members and 4 independent co-opted members.
-Three Independent Persons have been appointed to be involved with complaints against members and the Council.
-The Committee has an annual work programme and is supported by the Director of Legal and HR Services.
-A register of member interests and gifts and hospitality is maintained. - 3.3.5 All councilors receive training on the requirements of the Code of Conduct and related issues.
-Monitoring Officer Advice Notes give advice to members on decision making and standards of conduct. - 3.3.6 All staff, in particular managers, are responsible for ensuring that laws and regulations are complied with and that the authority's policies are implemented in

-- practice.
-Strategic Directors, Operational Directors and Heads of Service are responsible for monitoring implementation of the council's policies. - 3.3.7 The Council has a number of key governance related policies.
+Changes to the Constitution (other than minor changes which can be approved by the Director of Legal, HR, Audit & Investigations) are approved by the full Council and published on the external website. - 3.3.4 The Member Code of Conduct is set out in the Constitution, together with other codes.
+These are included in the annual constitutional review. - 3.3.5 A register of member interests and gifts and hospitality is maintained. - 3.3.6 All Councillors receive training on the requirements of the Code of Conduct and related issues.
+Monitoring Officer Advice Notes give advice to members on decision making and standards of conduct. - 3.3.7 All staff, in particular managers, are responsible for ensuring that laws and regulations are complied with and that the authority's policies are implemented in practice.
+Strategic Directors, Operational Directors and Heads of Service are responsible for monitoring implementation of the Council's policies. - 3.3.8 The Council has a number of key governance related policies.
 Officers are made aware of their responsibilities through general communications, such as Weekly Round Up, manager briefings, staff events and via the induction process.

-3.4 Principle B: Ensuring openness and comprehensive stakeholder engagement
+3.4 Principle B: Ensuring openness and comprehensive stakeholder engagement broad range of collaborative activities, which stem from the Council's engagement with local public, private and voluntary sector organisations.